SpectreFury/the-gopher-project/src/pages/go/the-basics/variables-and-constants.md

 If you have ever taken a math class in your life and the chances of that are pretty high, you must have heard about the concept of variables and constants.
 It mathematical terms, a _variable_ is something that does not have a fixed value and can be subject to change.

-Meanwhile, a constant is something that's static; unchangeable.

 Similarly in Go, and almost every other programming language on the planet, we have the concepts of variables and constants.
 In Go, the variable is like a container that can have any value (not exactly, but we're going to learn more about that later.)